 Chief marketing officers often take for granted that they have enormous clout through the collective “power of the purse.”
 Yet, this CMO community often defers to “other experts,” which leaves a substantial vacuum of leadership and lost opportunities.
 But with so much at stake now as the industry transforms, inaction comes with unprecedented consequences.

-With so much at stake, inaction comes with increasing consequences.
-CMOs must be energized to take the lead and revitalize growth to our industry.
-As the voice of the marketer, ANA challenges CMOs to make a commitment to come together and use that force for growth.
+The CMOs must be activated to take the lead and revitalize growth to our industry.
+As the voice of the marketer, ANA challenges CMOs to come together as a community and use its force for growth.

-The ANA and its Board of Directors have established an agenda for chief marketers across four strategic platforms.
+The ANA and its Board of Directors have established a growth agenda for chief marketers across five strategic platforms:

 - Media Excellence

 DOWNLOAD PDF >> 2017 CMO Leadership Agenda

 In today’s digital environment, we must ensure that our creative is connecting with consumers in a meaningful way that produces business and brand results, and that our marketing functions are organized for growth with a talent pool operating at peak performance.
 This platform encompasses three areas:

 Put your people first.
 Training and talent development requires a robust approach led by the CMO to ensure talent performs to its full potential, with a solid pipeline.
 To this end, a peer-led movement was launched in late 2016 and is gaining momentum – The CMO Talent Challenge.
 By joining, you will help pay it forward by prioritizing training, inspiring professionals and students, and leveraging critical research from the ANA Educational Foundation and others.
 Join now and get started at www.ana.net/talent.